 Historic National Landmark, Bishop Hill, glows with luminary lit sidewalks and candle lit windows in honor of St. Lucy, a celebration of lights.
 Musical entertainment abounds throughout the village.
-Musicians will perform at the Steeple Building and at Vagnhall Galleri, the air will be filled with musical melodies.
+Musicians will perform at the Steeple Building and at Vagnhall Galleri, the air will be filled with melodies.
 The village specialty shops and dining establishments stay open late for an enchanted evening to remember.
 Feel like dancing?
 Experience the Old Colony School barn dance serenaded by the Rusty String Pickup Band.
 Experience a utopia on the prairie holiday experience this season.
 Come join us from 6-9pm!

 Christmas Market "Julmarknad"

 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
 Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
-You can also participate in the Chocolate Walk, located at the Steeple Building, where you can choose from a variety of chocolate delicacies.
+Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

-Bishop Hill Bakery
+Bishop Hill Bakery & Eatery

 This is a family owned and operated business.
 Step up to the counter and watch fresh bread and cookies being baked right before your eyes.
 Be tempted with many baked goods or stay for lunch with homemade soup, casseroles, or a sandwich from the daily lunch menu.
 The bakery is located across from the Colony Store and Steeple building.